Performance to price ratio. The higher, the better.

 Overall Tesla M40 performance compared to nearest competitors among server video cards.

-We believe that the nearest equivalent to Tesla M40 from AMD is Radeon Pro Vega 64, which is slower by 3% and lower by 6 positions in our rating.
+According to our data, the closest AMD alternative to Tesla M40 is Radeon Pro SSG, which is faster by 3% and higher by 3 positions in our ranking.

 Here are some closest AMD rivals to Tesla M40: